xiaoylu/leetcode_category/KMP/Readme.md

 where `b[i]` indicates the index of next potential match of char at `array[i]`.

+The searching phase of the Knuth-Morris-Pratt algorithm is in `O(n)`.
+A preprocessing of the pattern is necessary in order to analyze its structure.
+The preprocessing phase has a complexity of O(m).
+Since `m <= n`, the overall complexity of the Knuth-Morris-Pratt algorithm is in `O(n)`.

 ## Example
 The first step is to construct array `b`.